grafana/grafana/docs/sources/installation/debian.md

 # Install on Debian or Ubuntu

-This page explains what the installation package does, how to install Grafana dependencies, download and install Grafana, and then get the service up and running on your system.
+This page explains how to install Grafana dependencies, download and install Grafana, get the service up and running on your system, and the package details.

 **Note on upgrading:** While the process for upgrading Grafana is very similar to installing Grafana, there are some key backup steps you should perform.
 Read [Upgrading Grafana]({{< relref "installation/upgrading.md" >}}) for tips and guidance on updating an existing installation.

-## Package details

-- Installs binary to `/usr/sbin/grafana-server`
-- Installs Init.d script to `/etc/init.d/grafana-server`
-- Creates default file (environment vars) to `/etc/default/grafana-server`
-- Installs configuration file to `/etc/grafana/grafana.ini`
-- Installs systemd service (if systemd is available) name `grafana-server.service`
-- The default configuration sets the log file at `/var/log/grafana/grafana.log`
-- The default configuration specifies an sqlite3 db at `/var/lib/grafana/grafana.db`
-- Installs HTML/JS/CSS and other Grafana files at `/usr/share/grafana`

 ## 1. Download and install